|Nutritional Guidelines (per serving)|

 Mix together the flour, sugar, baking powder, and salt.
 Use a pastry cutter or 2 knives to cut in the lard or shortening, working until the mixture resembles coarse meal.

 Whisk the egg and mix it into the chicken broth.
 Stir the broth and egg mixture into the flour and knead until dough forms and sticks together.
 Cover and refrigerate for 30 minutes.

 To Make the Empanadas

 Lightly flour a flat surface and roll out dough to 1/4 inch (a little over half a centimeter) thick.
-Cut into 4-inch diameter (10 cm) circles for small empanadas, 5-inch (13 cm) for medium ones or 6-inch (15 cm) for large ones.
+Cut into 4-inch diameter (10-centimeter) circles for small empanadas, 5-inch (13-centimeter) circles for medium ones, or 6-inch (15-centimeter) circles for large ones.